 Doji is a candlestick with no candlestick body (open and closed at the same price.).

 The normal explanation is bull & bear are indecisive/ buyer & seller indecisive.
 So what does it mean by indecisive?
 If the market is indecisive what should you do?
 Indecisive also?
 Because the market not sure, I also not sure?

 Let’s see will you still indecisive after you read the below explanation.

 By right huge volume in represent bullish, BUT, price don’t push up so is not bullish.
 This is an indication of selling pressure in this stock.

 Put it in our point of view, the big boys are creating huge buying volume at the same range to give you a false signal that there are many buyers/ high demand to attract you to buy!

 When you start to park at lower price, they sell the shares down to you and continue with huge volume in but price don’t push up much, just 1 bid.

 So when you see this don’t feel indecisive with it, EXIT!
 Because they are selling their shares!

-This blog is for sharing our point of view about the market movement and stocks only.
+This blog is for educational purpose only.
 It is not and advice or recommendation to buy or sell financial instrument.
 Viewers and readers are responsible on your own trading decision.
 The author of this blog are not liable for any losses incur by any investment or trading.